 Read more on the project in the following reports:

 ECOtas (Mark Wapstra) (2007).
-An Assessment of the Significance of Proposed State Forest Coupe BG034A for Species of Native Orchid: ECOtas for Forest Practices Authority 20 September 2007. [download this article]
+An Assessment of the Significance of Proposed State Forest Coupe BG034A for Species of Native Orchid.
+Report by ECOtas for Forest Practices Authority, 20 September 2007. [download this article]

 ECOtas has undertaken several assessments of private property proposed for subdivision.
 Proposals have ranged from single-lot developments to multiple hundred-lot developments.
 These assessments require a detailed examination of the ecological values present and a consideration of the possible impacts of the proposed development on these values in the local and wider area.
 Detailed mitigation proposals are often needed, taking into account various planning and legal requirements.
 ECOtas aims to find equitable and balanced solutions that satisfy the conservation management requirements of the identified values and allow the development proposal to be progressed.